IsmaelMartinez/teams-for-linux/README.md

 Just fork the repo and dive in.
 The app/index.js is the starting of all the application.

-Once changes are made, just do a pull request to the branch with the following version number.
+Once changes are made, just do a pull request to master.

 Each subfolder has a README.md file that explains the reason of existence and any extra required information.

 ### Version number

-Just increase the lower (last) number in the package.json version string number.

-We are not following SemVer at the moment.

-This is because of this fork history.
-Jamie expressed his desire to refactor the project (0.2.0 branch) in Typescript and to support it.
+We are following SemVer at the moment.
+The lower number in master will be increased after a release (basically, to avoid re-releasing stuff with some changes), but release number will be decided just before a release trying to use SemVer standards.

 ## History

 This branch is a child fork of [JamieMagee teams-for-linux](https://github.com/JamieMagee/teams-for-linux) repo, that is itself a fork of [Ivelkov teams-for-linux](https://github.com/ivelkov/teams-for-linux).

-Jamie has express his desire to refactor this project in Typescript and to support it, but he has archive the project and I suspect that means he doesn't have the time to support it.
+Jamie did express his desire to refactor this project in Typescript and to support it, but he has archive the project and I suspect that means he doesn't have the time to support it.

 I have tried to contact Ivelkov for a few months but haven't receive any answers.

 For that reason, decided to refork it and fix a few things that where not working.
 The list has grown since then to support many features and to fix most of the bugs.